Cekec50/Computer-VLSI-Systems-Project/README.md

 # Computer & VLSI Systems Project

 This project is a Verilog-based implementation of a simple 16-bit CPU.
 The design is structured for both simulation using ModelSim/QuestaSim and for synthesis on Intel/Altera FPGA development boards (specifically targeting Cyclone III and Cyclone V families).
 It serves as an educational example of digital system design, from HDL-based implementation to simulation, synthesis, and hardware deployment.
+This project was developed as a part of the Computer VLSI Systems course at the University of Belgrade, School of Electrical Engineering.

 ## Tech Stack